Chances are, you’ll need long-term care at some point. The majority of us will.

 Understanding and planning for long-term care

-Some people think that long-term care only covers nursing home expenses.
-In fact, half of all long-term care services are provided in the home.
+Some people think that long-term care coverage only helps pay for nursing home care.
+In fact, over half of LTC claims begin with care at home.1

 A common misconception